 FAX: 646-428-3843; TDD: 877-521-2172

-- Alumni House is the home for Advancement/Alumni and Publication Offices.
+- Alumni House is the home for Advancement, Alumni, and Employee Engagement offices.

 - Athletic Facilities include a basketball court in Lumsden Gym, exercise and weight rooms in the Academic and Wellness Center, saunas, and an outdoor practice field.

 - Business Building includes business faculty offices, classrooms, a computer lab and a student lounge as well as the Office of Information Technology.